Dark patterns in UX design: what they are and how they work

 Users are not provided with full information about the option prices, so they make uninformed decisions.

 Harry Brignull named this trick after Facebook creator Mark Zuckerberg, its essence is making the user disclose their personal details without realizing this.

-This patterns is about scenarios that are easy to get into but very hard or impossible to get out of — for example, a subscription.
+This pattern is about scenarios that are easy to get into but very hard or impossible to get out of — for example, a subscription.

-Shopping items suddenly appear in user’s cart in addition to what they were really buying.
+Shopping items suddenly appear in the user’s cart in addition to what they were really buying.